March 10 | 6:30pm | 213 Water Street | $10

 Enjoy More That the Museum Offers

-Access to the historic ships and exhibition galleries at the Seaport Museum is not included with this event.
-If you would like to explore more that the Museum has to offer, book in advance or ask Museum staff about admission tickets, available Saturday and Sunday from 11am to 5pm when you check in.
+Access to the Maritime City exhibition in A.A.
+Thomson & Co. located at 213 Water Street is included with this event.
+Access to the historic ships and introduction galleries at the Seaport Museum is not included with this event.
+If you would like to explore more that the Museum has to offer, book in advance or ask Museum staff about admission tickets, available Wednesday through Sunday from 11am to 5pm when you check in.

 Museum admission tickets grant access to the 1885 tall ship Wavertree and 1908 lightship Ambrose at Pier 16 as well as all current exhibitions on view in the introduction galleries inside Schermerhorn Row located at 12 Fulton Street.